Firefighter / Medic Recruitment

 - Able to obtain, and maintain, a clear vulnerable sector police information check (required upon offer)

-- Able to pass physical and medical standards, including eyesight and audible, as outlined in the NFPA standard
+- Able to pass physical and medical standards, including eyesight and audible, as outlined in the NFPA standard.
+Please refer to the NFPA 1582 Standard on Comprehensive Occupational Medical Program for Fire Departments Chapter 6 – Medical Evaluations of Candidates for disqualifying medical conditions.

-- Preference may be given to applicants who hold their current NFPA 1001 - Level I and Level II
+Disqualifying Medical Conditions - Preference may be given to applicants who hold their current NFPA 1001 - Level I and Level II (Successful candidates will receive training for NFPA 1001)

 NOTE

-Out of province applicant pursuing a labour mobility application must be fully registered with the Alberta College of Paramedics as an Advanced Care Paramedic or Primary Care Paramedic by the date of the panel interviews (approximately mid June 2023)
+- Out of province applicant pursuing a labour mobility application must be fully registered with the Alberta College of Paramedics as an Advanced Care Paramedic or Primary Care Paramedic by the date of the panel interviews.
+If you are a paramedic outside of Alberta, visit the Alberta College of Paramedics to learn about how to register in Alberta.

 Recruitment Process / Timelines

-This process usually takes six months to complete and includes the following steps:
+This process generally spans six months and involves the following steps:

 Location: St. Albert Firehall 3, 100 Giroux Road